GHG Emissions Reduction Program

 Natural gas production as a lower emission intensity energy source

-Canadian Liquified Natural Gas (LNG) projects are projected to provide leading GHG performance and a preferred source of energy in a lower carbon emissions economy.
+Our Canadian Liquefied Natural Gas (LNG) projects are projects, for example, are projected to provide leading GHG performance and a preferred source of energy in a lower carbon emissions economy.
 These net global emission reductions are expected to receive recognition domestically and internationally as contributing towards Canada’s climate change commitments.

 Methane Emissions Reductions